-It started with just trying to skate the rail.
+It started with trying to skate the rail.
 I was getting into rails against walls and I’d never really done that before.
-I remember doing the front smith and thought, “Fuck it, we’ll just try it with the ollies.”
+I remember doing the front smith and thinking, “Fuck it, we’ll try it with the ollies.”

 Eleventh Hour was instantly well received and it’s become revered over the years.
 I’d say it’s a modern classic and there aren’t too many of those.

-Although the gap-to-pad at the end here has been in a few videos, I picked this because the line goes down such a nondescript street.
+Although the gap-to-pad at the end of this line has been in a few videos, I picked this because it’s such a nondescript street.
 How often does the idea of making something of nothing come into play for you?

-Do you enjoy figuring out a line like this as much as piecing one together at more of a ‘proper spot’?
+Do you enjoy figuring out a line like this as much as piecing one together somewhere that is more of “a spot”?

-It’s funny you mentioned this one with the back three in Stoke Newington because I’ve been trying to film a line there for the past few weeks.
+It’s funny you mentioned this one with the back three in Stoke Newington, I’ve been trying to film a line there for the past few weeks.
 Essentially, I have to cross three roads: that road with the manny pad, one with a zebra crossing and one on the other side of it.
 It was mayhem.
-I was trying it for a good hour and a half and nearly did it but at one point I definitely thought “I’ve got myself in a bit too deep here.”
+I was trying it for a good hour and a half and nearly did it but at one point.
+I definitely thought, “I’ve got myself in a bit too deep here…”

 With these lines you want to try and control things as much as you can, right?
 You want to have a friend there pushing a button to get the green light or stopping people.
 When you have too much chaos literally nothing will help.
 I can’t get someone to stand at the zebra crossing, there’s no point, it just confuses the system.
 People stop for it and cars jam up.
 This one was the first time I’ve really had it where I felt, “Oh god.
 I can’t control anything.
 I’ve just got to try it and hope I don’t get hit a by a car.”

 Next up, the St Paul’s episode of Atlantic Drift.
-No line in here specifically, just the video on the whole.
 This was your idea, right?

-Yeah, it was.
 I was on a New Balance trip and the U.S. guys were in town.
 The ledges on the side had just been un-knobbed.
 I was messing around with lines, thinking about that Bobby Worrest Pulaski part.
 I watched that so much.
 He’s a dude who looks comfortable on his board and you can tell he does that shit all the time if he wants to.
-I was doing a couple of lines that day, without filming, and thought that maybe we should do something there.
+I was doing a couple of lines that day without filming and thought maybe we should do something there.

-So, between filming a few other things, Jake and I would go and film a line there on a morning.
+Between filming a few other things, Jake and I would go and film a line there on a morning.
 We had thirty or forty seconds of footage from that.
-The first Atlantic Drift came out and then it was like, “Alright, second episode: we’ll do a St Paul’s one.”
+The first Atlantic Drift came out and then it was like, “Alright, second episode we’ll do a St Paul’s one.”

 It wasn’t that nice for everyone else [laughs].

-“Right, you have this much space to film stuff.
+“Right, you have this much space to film.
 Try and do it.”

 But I know other people like to be more free.